cabo/notable-tags/draft-bormann-cbor-notable-tags.md

-The current version is true work in progress; some of the sections haven't been filled in yet, and in particular, permission has not been obtained from tag definition authors to copy over their text.
+The current version is true work in progress; some of the sections haven't been filled in yet, and in particular, permission has not been obtained from all authors of registered tag definitions to copy over their text.

 --- middle